keval-sondigara/SOC-Analyst-Portfolio/Log Analysis/RDP Bruteforce/writeup.md

 ## Incident Summary

-In this investigation the attacker performed RDP bruteforce attack by targeting administrator the reason was Unknown user name or bad password further investigation reavealed that requests were comming from source ip 113.161.192.227 from vietnam.
+In this investigation the attacker performed RDP bruteforce attack by targeting administrator the reason was Unknown user name or bad password further investigation reavealed that requests were coming from source ip 113.161.192.227 from vietnam.

 ----------------------------------------------------------------------------------------------------------------